abuiles/ember-101/hands-on.md

 ~~~~~~~~

 Again, it is bubbling because we are returning true from every child
-**actions**, if we want the action to stop bubbling let's say in the
+**actions**.
+If we want the action to stop bubbling, let's say in the
 **Friends Route**, we just need to return **false** in the actions specified in **app/routes/friends.js** and we'll get:

 ~~~~~~~~